LosKamilos91/jpet-store/README.md

 ### 🔐 Permission Testing
 Permission tests were conducted to check access levels for different users: **Logged-in user** and **Guest**.
 For details on permissions, please refer to the `permissions.xlsx` file.

+### 🧪 Test Cases
+...

+## 📁 Documentation
+- Test Plan: `test-plan.md`
+- ...

+## 📊 Summary
+The JPet Store project is a demonstration and used for personal use showing a comprehensive web application testing process.
+The application has been tested manually and is ready for automated tests, which will be created based on the data placed in the project.
+I encourage you to check out the repository for more details about the project.

+- **Author**: Kamil Orzechowski
+- **Last modified**: $${\color{red}[Date]}$$.